chgkunm/asteroids/README.md

 Asteroids is my second [Boot.dev](https://www.boot.dev) project!
 It is a small game to understand and implement OOPs.

+*The game can be played by running $python3 main.py.
+*Before that it is advisible to run $pip install -r requirements.txt

 Game Logic:

 - player ship: triangle spaceship with a circle hitbox;